simbleau/website/README.md

 ## About

 My website is written in Rust with a frontend framework called [Yew](https://yew.rs), compiled to WebAssembly.
 Code is tested using [GitHub Actions](https://github.com/simbleau/website/actions/workflows/ci.yml) and deployment is automated through CI/CD with Terraform.
-Cutting a new [release](https://github.com/simbleau/website/releases/tag/latest) will deploy to prod (AWS).
+Pushing to `main` will deploy to prod (AWS) and cutting a new [release](https://github.com/simbleau/website/releases/tag/latest) will attach the optimized `dist/` and sh256 hashes.

 ## 🔧 Development